huongtran-3/-Tran/ABM-1.md

 hinh

 Below you can see a snapshot of the model.
-Wolves are represented by dark circles and sheep by yellow stars.
+Wolves are represented by black circles and sheep by yellow stars.

-hinh

-The code can be accessed through my repository by clicking here.
-Just note the quantitity of sheep and wolves you use, if there are way more sheep than wolves the model can take a while to stop and in that case you might want to get yourself a cuppa and enjoy the animation (you can always just close the pop-up window).